 - Limited chargeback management support

-- Generic fraud tools that are not designed for your industry
+- Generic fraud tools are not designed for your industry

 - Poor communication about VAMP requirements